-- Two (2) of these parcels (\) contain existing buildings that are currently being utilized.
+- > Two (2) of these parcels (\) contain existing buildings that are currently being utilized.
 One building, owned by the City, is used as the City's Department of Public Works Garage.
 The other building, owned by the Crossroads Incubator Building, is leased to the Greater Johnstown School District.
-The School District uses this building to store its fleet of school buses. - The intent of the Comprehensive Plan would be to allow these buildings to continue to be used.
-If these buildings became vacant and were no longer utilized, the vision of the Comprehensive Plan is to have these buildings demolished and the lands included into Center City Park. - Six (6) of the parcels are currently privately owned.
-The City of Johnstown should acquire these parcels. - c.
-Potential Recreational Activities: - The following list represents the types of outdoor recreational activities that should be provided at the Center City Park: - o Bandshell/stage with spectator area for outdoor concerts/performances. - Basketball Courts. - Soccer Wall. - Skateboard Park. - Walking Trails. - Grassed field for various recreational activities. - Linear park and trail along Cayadutta Creek featuring: - Direct access to Creek for fishing. - Locations for dedicated trees to be placed by community. - Locations for dedicated benches to be placed by community. - Access to Shriver Pond and Briggs Fields. - d.
-Potential Design Features: - The following list represents the type of key features that should be included in the design of Center City Park:
+The School District uses this building to store its fleet of school buses. - > The intent of the Comprehensive Plan would be to allow these buildings to continue to be used.
+If these buildings became vacant and were no longer utilized, the vision of the Comprehensive Plan is to have these buildings demolished and the lands included into Center City Park. - ➤ Six (6) of the parcels are currently privately owned.
+The City of Johnstown should acquire these parcels.

+3) Potential Recreational Activities:

+- > The following list represents the types of outdoor recreational activities that should be provided at the Center City Park: - Bandshell/stage with spectator area for outdoor concerts/performances. - Basketball Courts. - Soccer Wall. - Skateboard Park. - Walking Trails. - Grassed field for various recreational activities. - Linear park and trail along Cayadutta Creek featuring: - ♦ Direct access to Creek for fishing. - ♦ Locations for dedicated trees to be placed by community. - ♦ Locations for dedicated benches to be placed by community. - ♦ Access to Shriver Pond and Briggs Fields.

+4) Potential Design Features:

-- A promenade type entrance on E. Fulton Street.
+- > The following list represents the type of key features that should be included in the design of Center City Park: - A promenade type entrance on E. Fulton Street.
 This entrance would be pedestrian only except for special events.
-Entrance would be tree lined with lights with a brick walkway. - $\circ$ $\;$ At the end of the entrance would be a statue, fountain, sculpture or other attraction. - o Diagonal parking should be provided along the east side of N. Perry Street. - o A small off-street parking area off Canal Street. - New sidewalks constructed and trees planted along West Fulton Street to provide link to Rail Trail. - e.
-Mixed Use: - Center City Park should include dedicating a parcel fronting onto E. Canal Street at its intersection with North Perry Street for Residential or Commercial use.
+Entrance would be tree lined with lights with a brick walkway. - At the end of the entrance would be a statue, fountain, sculpture or other attraction. - Diagonal parking should be provided along the east side of N. Perry Street. - A small off-street parking area off Canal Street. - New sidewalks constructed and trees planted along West Fulton Street to provide link to Rail Trail.

+5) Mixed Use:

+Enter City Park should include dedicating a parcel fronting onto E. Canal Street at its intersection with North Perry Street for Residential or Commercial use.
 The parcel could be approximately 400' x 110' deep or approximately 1 acre of land.
 This parcel could provide space for a 300' long x 60' deep building that could house commercial or professional businesses.
-The site should also dedicate a 90' x 110' (.23 acre) deep lot at the intersection of E. Canal Street and Crescendoe Drive for residential development. - f.
-Potential Phasing: - Center City Park should be developed in phases.
+The site should also dedicate a 90' x 110' (.23 acre) deep lot at the intersection of E. Canal Street and Crescendoe Drive for residential development.

+6) Potential Phasing:

+➤ Center City Park should be developed in phases.
 Phase I would consist of the City acquiring the properties needed to develop the Park.
 The second phase would be to develop that portion of the Park not currently occupied by the existing buildings on Crescendoe Road.
 This would result in approximately 6.66 acres of land being developed.
 Of this 6.66 acres, approximately 1.0 acre would be dedicated for commercial use and .23 acre for residential.
 The following table summarizes how this initial 6.66 acres of land would be developed:

+Center City Park 5.35 acres

+Residential/Commercial Lot 1.31 acres

+Total 6.66 Acres